upvalue/love-repl/README.md

 ### Issues

 - No word wrapping (will complicate rendering a bit)
-- History, more line editing features
 - More complex padding on the REPL
+- Fancier line editing capability (e.g. a cursor, backward-word and forward-word)